Background

 Outcome

-• In March 2015, Macy’s, Inc., the owner of Macy’s and Bloomingdale’s department stores, agreed to purchase Bluemercury for twenty times EBITDA.
-Macy’s has a multi-pronged growth strategy for Bluemercury: 1) continuing to expand the store footprint, 2) expanding Bluemercury’s ecommerce and loyalty platform by leveraging Macy’s know-how as the 7th largest ecommerce company in the US and 3) leveraging the Bluemercury concept and proprietary brands inside select Macy’s stores.
+- In March 2015, Macy’s, Inc., the owner of Macy’s and Bloomingdale’s department stores, agreed to purchase Bluemercury for twenty times EBITDA.
+Macy’s laid out a multi-pronged growth strategy for Bluemercury: 1) continuing to expand the store footprint, 2) expanding Bluemercury’s ecommerce and loyalty platform by leveraging Macy’s know-how as the 7th largest ecommerce company in the US and 3) leveraging the Bluemercury concept and proprietary brands inside select Macy’s stores.

 For more information on Bluemercury please visit bluemercury.com